bmillare/dj.compose/README.md

 *Performance Note:*
 To minimize `deref` overhead, use `java.util.concurrent.atomic.AtomicReference` which has a `(.get)` method.
 This is slightly faster than **atoms** since we remove an extra invocation.
 The downside is you will need to typehint the symbols.

+## License

+Copyright (c) Brent Millare.
+All rights reserved.
+The use and distribution terms for this software are covered by the Eclipse Public License 1.0 (http://opensource.org/licenses/eclipse-1.0.php) which can be found in the file epl-v10.html at the root of this distribution.
+By using this software in any fashion, you are agreeing to be bound by the terms of this license.
+You must not remove this notice, or any other, from this software.